 The Canada-Japan Co-op Program endeavors to provide each student with detailed information on their work location, dormitory address, dormitory conditions and work conditions such as living allowance, living expenses, job description, prior to the students’ arrival in Japan.
 The earlier we receive this information from the company, the more reassured and positive the student feels about his/her work term with that company.

 We have found that it is very helpful if the student can communicate directly with his/her supervisor prior to coming to Japan.
 This can be accomplished via email; in this way the student can ask more specific questions about the nature of the work and the supervisor can begin to prepare the student for the project by giving them suggested readings, knowledge of the equipment they will be using and so on.

 4. Company Orientation:

-Although students are provided with some information on receiving companies’ prior to their arrival in Japan, unfortunately, most Canadians still know very little about the Japanese corporate culture.
+Although students are provided with some information about their employer prior to their arriving in Japan, unfortunately, most Canadians still know very little about Japanese corporate culture.
 It is very helpful if a company can provide an orientation session for the student shortly after his/her arrival.
 Orientation information could include such items as: